 “Peep Bo!”
 She got me that time.

 The blanket again wraps itself up.
 It giggles and rolls on the floor.
 Then she crawls out.
-And stands tall.
-Her jumpsuit is too small for her.
-But who cares?
+And stands a little taller than this morning.
+Now her jumpsuit is too small for her.
+But that’s no matter now.

 Two arms stretch to the sky.
 She starts to waggle her fingers.
 Twinkle twinkle?
 Yes i’m happy to sing that with her.
 But no peeking.
 Otherwise she’ll catch me lip syncing.